IndexCoop/ITIPS/ITIPS/ITIP-001.md

     // If currently in the midst of a TWAP rebalance, ensure that the cooldown period has elapsed require(_lastTradeTimestamp.add(incentive.incentivizedTwapCooldownPeriod) < block.timestamp, "TWAP cooldown must have elapsed");

+    // There are cases where incentivized max trade size is set to 0 to disable ripcord for certain exchanges require (
+        exchangeSettings[_leverageInfo.exchangeName].incentivizedTwapMaxTradeSize > 0,
+        "Incentivized TWAP max trade size must be greater than 0" );
 }
 ```